tchaloupka/httpbench/README.md

 ##### [hunt](https://github.com/huntlabs/hunt-framework)

 * hunt-http - idiomatic use of the framework (HTTP router, parser and all)
-* hunt-pico - highly customized and optimized test that uses [picohttpparser](https://github.com/h2o/picohttpparser) and tweaked handlers for just the test purpose (prebuilt responses, no router, ...) - no wonder that it's relatively hight in [Techempower](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=plaintext)
+* hunt-pico - highly customized and optimized test that uses [picohttpparser](https://github.com/h2o/picohttpparser) and tweaked handlers for just the test purpose (prebuilt responses, no router, ...) - no wonder that it's relatively high in [Techempower](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=plaintext)

 ##### [lighttp](https://code.dlang.org/packages/lighttp)